 - That a regulatory threshold is several times lower, thereby building in additional margins of safety, which means that exposure to endocrine disruptive substances can be considered safe for human health and/or the environment.

 The endocrine system is complex and designed to respond to, and also filter out, external stimuli.
 Many plant-based foods contain substances (e.g. caffeine in coffee, gingerol in ginger, carrots, soy beans etc), which may interact with the hormonal system without leading to “disruption” or harm.
 We call these “adaptive responses”, because they are both temporary and reversible.

 The same is true for many synthetic substances, so it is important to distinguish between harmless and harmful interaction.
 Only a few substances can damage the function of the hormonal system, and only those should be regulated as endocrine disruptive substances.

 Deciding whether a substance is harmful or not needs to follow on robust scientific evidence, i.e. taking into account key factors such as the potency and severity of effects, as well as their (ir)reversibility.

 If there is sufficient evidence that harm may be caused, then regulators and industry should and can take risk management measures to protect people and the environment.
 This is done by ensuring that the substance is only used safely, and that any incidental exposure is well below the safe threshold.

-Committed to support health and environmental safety of chemical substances, Cefic will continue to contribute its expertise and proposals to this issue.
-Cefic, in collaboration with academia, supports the work of the European Commission, OECD and EU member states to develop a framework for systematically identifying substances with endocrine properties of concern.
+Committed to supporting health and environmental safety, Cefic will continue to contribute its expertise to the work of the European Commission, OECD and EU member states, developing a framework for systematically identifying substances with endocrine properties of concern.

 Read Cefic position on endocrine disruptors